-The subject property is located in Meagher County, approximately ten miles northeast of White Sulphur Springs, Montana and just north of Highway 12.
+The subject property is located in Meagher County, approximately two miles of White Sulphur Springs, Montana and just north of Highway 12.

 White Sulphur Springs is located on Highway 89 between Yellowstone Park to the south and Glacier National Park to the north.
 Highway 89 is also known as Kings Hill Scenic Byway.